theory/sqljson/README.md

 -----

 On load, the form will be filled with sample JSON, a randomly-selected example query, and, in some cases, option adjustments for the query.
+Hit the "Run Query" button to see the values the path query selects from the JSON.

 To try your own, paste the JSON to query into the "JSON" field and input the jsonpath expression into the "Path" field, then hit the "Run Query" button to see the the values the path query selects from the JSON.

 That's it.

 Read on for details and additional features.

+### Docs

+The two buttons in the top-right corner provide documentation and links.

+*   Hit the button with the circled question mark in the top right corner to reveal a table summarizing the SQL/JSON Path syntax.

+*   Hit the button with the circled i for information about the SQL/JSON Path playground.

 ### Mode